-- Tuesday's Class: Quick Quiz at 5:30.
-Then interactive work on new study problems for the week. - Tuesday's Lab: Review and Quiz on work from the previous week. - Thursday's Class: Quick Quiz at 5:30.
-Then interactive work on study problems for the week. - Thursday's Lab: Continue work on study problems with help of your GTA and PAL.
+- Tuesday's Class: Attendance at 3:30.
+Discussions on study problems for the week - Tuesday's Lab: Review and Quiz on work from previous week - Thursday's Class: Attendance at 3:30.
+Discussions on study problems for the week - Thursday's Lab: Team work on study problems

-Course Description: This course integrates and builds upon concepts and skills from college algebra and trigonometry that are essential to success in calculus.
+Course Description: This course integrates and builds on concepts and skills from college algebra and trigonometry that are essential to success in calculus.
 Problem solving activities form the basis for the establishment of these mathematical connections.

-Learning Outcomes: Upon completion of Math 1421,
+Learning Outcomes: On completion of Math 1421,